TheSingleOneYT/BrowseIt/README.md

 # Requirements
 - Windows based system
 - .NET 3.1 installed (included in installer)
-- A recommended amount of about 250MB or spare RAM
+- A recommended amount of about 250MB of spare RAM

 # Credits